metocean/pint_msl/README.md

 # MSL Pint
-This repository contains a the pint unit registry (https://pint.readthedocs.io) with additional units defined.
+This package provides a [Pint](https://pint.readthedocs.io/) unit registry with a few additional units defined that we regularly use at MetOcean Solutions.
-Additional units can be added in a straightforward manner by editing the python file pint_msl/unit_registry.py
+Units can be added in a straightforward manner by adding define() calls to [./pint_msl/unit_registry.py](./pint_msl/unit_registry.py).

 Installation (from):
  ```